KellyNyanbinary/KomplexHeat/README.md

 4. Follow the JNO modding guide to import the JNO mod tools.
     1. In Unity, Assets -> Import Package -> Custom Package, and import the mod tools at `JNO installation directory/ModTools/SimpleRockets2_ModTools.unitypackage`.
 The default location for this on Windows is `C:\Program Files (x86)\Steam\steamapps\common\SimpleRockets2\ModTools\SimpleRockets2_ModTools.unitypackage`.
     2. Initialize the mod in Unity via SimpleRockets 2 -> Mod Builder Window -> Start Creating Mod.
+5. Install the Harmony Unity plugin.
+    1. Download the newest "Fat" version of [Harmony plugin](https://github.com/pardeike/Harmony/releases).
+    2. Copy the file `net472/0Harmony.dll` into `Assets/Plugins/Harmony`.
+    3. Optionally, you may also include `net472/0Harmony.xml` in `Assets/Plugins/Harmony`.
+    4. Focus on Unity.
+Unity should start importing the plugin automatically.